Network - (Internet) (Socket|Endpoint)

 1 - About

-A network socket is a network connection between a server (local machine) and a client (remote machine).
+network socket is an unique identifier of a network connection between a server (local machine) and a client (remote machine).

 This connection is implemented by a software (not hardware) by creating a network interface.